Coverage Breach Problems in Bandwidth Constrained Sensor Networks

 Article - Journal

-© 2007 Association of Computing Machinery, All rights reserved.
+© 2007 Association for Computing Machinery (ACM), All rights reserved.